Contextual Coherence

 Content Audit

 Upload existing content to DecodeIQ for coherence analysis.
 The platform highlights sections with semantic drift, showing which paragraphs introduce unrelated concepts.
-Review section-by-section coherence breakdown, identify segments scoring <0.60 similarity to adjacent sections, examine entity graphs to see disconnected concepts, then restructure by adding transition sentences, moving sections for logical flow, or removing tangential content.
-A documentation site audit of 47 pages identified 19 pages with coherence <0.70.
+Review section-by-section coherence breakdown, identify segments scoring below 60 similarity to adjacent sections, examine entity graphs to see disconnected concepts, then restructure by adding transition sentences, moving sections for logical flow, or removing tangential content.
+A documentation site audit of 47 pages identified 19 pages with coherence below 70.
 Fixing these 19 pages improved average time-on-page by 34% and AI citation rates by 1.9x over three months.

 Topic Drift Detection

-Long-form content (>2,000 words) risks losing thematic focus.
-DecodeIQ's coherence heatmap shows which sections maintain strong connections (green), exhibit moderate drift (yellow), or introduce unrelated concepts (red).
+Long-form content (2,000+ words) risks losing thematic focus.
+DecodeIQ's coherence heatmap shows which sections maintain strong connections (green, 80+), exhibit moderate drift (yellow, 60-79), or introduce unrelated concepts (red, below 60).
 Common drift patterns: historical context sections disconnected from main topic, feature lists without relevance explanation, future roadmap sections lacking semantic links to current capabilities, company background sections without entity connections to product discussion.
 Address drift by adding transition sentences connecting sections or removing sections that don't contribute to semantic narrative.
-One technical blog reduced average coherence from 0.69 to 0.81, resulting in 2.3x more backlinks from AI-generated summaries.
+One technical blog improved average coherence from 69 to 81, resulting in 2.3x more backlinks from AI-generated summaries.

 Competitive Analysis

 Compare your coherence scores against competitors ranking for target queries.
-If competitors average 0.85 coherence while your content scores 0.68, improving coherence becomes a priority for AI citation capture.
+If competitors average 85 coherence while your content scores 68, improving coherence becomes a priority for AI citation capture.
 Identify top 10 competitors, analyze their coherence scores, identify benchmark to beat, examine entity graphs of top performers, implement similar patterns while maintaining unique perspective.
 A B2B SaaS company analyzed 23 competitors for "customer data platform" queries.
-Top 5 averaged 0.83 coherence, positions 6-15 averaged 0.71.
-By improving their 0.68-scoring page to 0.82 through better entity persistence and terminology consistency, they moved from position #12 to #4 within 8 weeks.
+Top 5 averaged 83 coherence, positions 6-15 averaged 71.
+By improving their 68-scoring page to 82 through better entity persistence and terminology consistency, they moved from position #12 to #4 within 8 weeks.

 Product Overview Restructuring

-A SaaS company's product overview page scored 0.62 coherence with problematic structure: Section 1 introduced technical architecture entities {microservices, APIs, databases}, Section 2 jumped to pricing without connecting to architecture benefits, Section 3 showed testimonials with no entity links to architecture or pricing.
+A SaaS company's product overview page scored 62 coherence with problematic structure: Section 1 introduced technical architecture entities {microservices, APIs, databases}, Section 2 jumped to pricing without connecting to architecture benefits, Section 3 showed testimonials with no entity links to architecture or pricing.
 Entity persistence measured only 18%, terminology had 4 variations of "customer."
-Remediation: Restructured to Features → Use Cases → Pricing Alignment, added transition sentences connecting sections, standardized terminology to "customers," integrated testimonials within use case sections.
-Coherence improved from 0.62 to 0.79, entity persistence increased to 54%, terminology consistency reached 91%.
+Remediation: Restructured to Features, Use Cases, Pricing Alignment, added transition sentences connecting sections, standardized terminology to "customers," integrated testimonials within use case sections.
+Coherence improved from 62 to 79, entity persistence increased to 54%, terminology consistency reached 91%.
 AI citations increased 2.1x, time-on-page increased from 1:23 to 2:47.

 Version History